JarWings/DES207-DES502_Git/README.txt

 --Jiancheng
 ver.0.1.7
 Completed the inventory system, implemented features such as item storage and retrieval, drag-and-drop, item stacking, and preventing items that do not meet the requirements from being dragged into the toolbar.
 The text description and item usage parts will be completed next week.

+02/03/24
+--Michael
+ver.0.1.8
+Added title screen to the main menu, and the first implementation of the dialogue system.
+Replaced menu book art with copyright free version until final art is implemented.